 The ceilings were truly beautiful and inspiring.
 The dining room features wood beam ceilings and original ceiling murals with images of sea-dragons and other fantastical, Disney-esque creatures.

->

-> The formal double-story living room had a great hall feeling.
-It also included amazing details like vaulted beamed ceilings, stained glass windows and a Juliet balcony.
+The formal two story living room had a great hall feeling.
+It also included amazing details like vaulted beamed ceilings, stained glass windows, a fireplace and a Juliet balcony.

->

-> The Juliet balcony was coined ““Christmas Tree Point” by Diane Disney because she (and her sister) would peek down on Christmas morning to get their first glimpse at the Christmas tree and presents.
+The Juliet balcony was coined ““Christmas Tree Point” by Diane Disney because she (and her sister) would peek down on Christmas morning to get their first glimpse at the Christmas tree and presents.

 The outside of the house is just as pretty as the inside.
 It looks like a cottage straight out of Sleeping Beauty.
 It really feels like “This is a house where stories are told.”